 Wound and stoma care:

 Carefully wash your incision wound and stoma with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
-Ask your PHP or surgeon for more information on stoma care.
+Ask your healthcare provider or surgeon for more information on stoma care.

 - Rest as needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.